nanaabat/robotic-arm-follow/README.md

 # Dependencies
 The Robotic movement is dependent on numpy and pypot.
 Simulator used is [VREP](http://www.coppeliarobotics.com/downloads.html)

-# Dependencies with VREP using MAC
+# Dependencies with VREP using MacBook
 Do not forget to add VREP files to Application

 # Installation